zhifanl/SENG513-A2/README.md

 #### Custom Algorithms
 1. An algorithm to show the users who is the winner by comparing the scores between these two players.
-2. I will implement a simple scoring algorithm that increases the score when a player successfully avoids an obstacle.
+2. A simple scoring algorithm that increases the score when a player successfully avoids an obstacle.

 ```
 let score = 0;